Risper8/NLP-Projects/README.md

+# NLP

+Welcome to my NLP Portfolio, showcasing a collection of projects that leverage the power of computer vision to solve real-world challenges.

+# Projects

-# Zindi Challenges - Microsoft Location Mention Recognition
+**1. Microsoft Location Mention Recognition**

 This repository contains the notebooks for the challenges I have participated in on Zindi.
 Still in progress